SirJuggeth/Nuclear_Reactor/README.md

 Setup:
   &nbsp;&nbsp;Start by choosing initial reactor core temperature (between 0-1000) and cooling rod insertion length (between 0-200).
-  &nbsp;&nbsp;You can choose auto-run, and watch the AI make adjustments, or to try to keep it stable manually.
+  &nbsp;&nbsp;You can choose auto-run and watch the AI make adjustments, or to try to keep it stable manually.

   &nbsp;&nbsp;Power is produced between temperatures of 25-100.
   &nbsp;&nbsp;Plant shutsdown if rods are inserted to 200 or if temps are below 25.